thetwoface/foundryvtt-acks-core-dev/autarch-compatibility-license.md

 # Adventurer Conqueror King System Compatibility License

-### 1\.
+## 1\.
 Acceptance of Terms

-Bu using the *Adventurer Conqueror King System* Compatibility Logo ("Compatibility Logo") you accept and agree to be bound by the terms and conditions of this license agreement ("License").
+By using the *Adventurer Conqueror King System* Compatibility Logo ("Compatibility Logo") you accept and agree to be bound by the terms and conditions of this license agreement ("License").

-### 2\.
+## 2\.
 Copyrights and Trademarks

 You agree and acknowledge that Autarch LLC ("Autarch") holds all trademarks and copyrights pertaining to Compatibility Logo.
-You agree not to dispute Autarch's ownership of any intellectual property rights related to the Compatibility Logo or Font, both during the duration of this License and beyond.
+You agree not to dispute Autarch's ownership of any intellectual property rights related to the Compatibility Logo, both during the duration of this License and beyond.
 Furthermore, you agree to refrain from creating or using any names or trademarks that are sufficiently similar to Autarch's trademarks, to avoid any potential confusion among consumers about the origin of your material, whether it is affiliated with or endorsed by Autarch.

-### 3\.
+## 3\.
 License Grant

 Provided that you adhere to all the terms, conditions, and usage requirements outlined herein, you are granted a non-transferable,